Proof of pudding is in eating: Tharoor on Chintan Shivir outcomes | Politics

 On the issue of 'soft Hindutva', hotly debated at the Shivir, he said it is clear the party's fundamental commitment to India's pluralism and diversity is ''non-negotiable''.

-As an MP, he stressed, that he goes to temples, churches, and mosques in his constituency all the time - to temples as a devotee, to the others to demonstrate respect for the sacred beliefs of his constituents and fellow citizens.
+As an MP, he stressed, he goes to temples, churches and mosques in his constituency all the time - to temples as a devotee, to the others to demonstrate respect for the sacred beliefs of his constituents and fellow citizens.

 ''This may not seem very secular, but it is not 'soft Hindutva' by any means.
 Hindutva is a political ideology that has little to do with religion or the Hindu faith - it is a doctrine that preaches the supremacy of a particular cultural identity, in violation of the key Hindu tenet that teaches us the acceptance of difference,'' Tharoor said.